adinarmey/munging-open-data/manuscript/chapter01.md

 3. I might like to see if the phase of the moon has anything to do with the tides.
 (It probably doesn't, but like I said, I'm not an astronomer.)
-It happens that 12/11/2015 and 1/10/2016 had new moons, with the full moon occurring on Christmas Day, 12/25/2015.
-Add to this data visualization a second subplot that indicates the phase of the moon.
-Essentially this should be a line graph that increases linearly from 0 to 100% and back to 0.
-It should be below, and therefore parallel in time to, the plot of the tide data.
+It happens that 12/11/2015 and 1/10/2015 each had a new moon, with the full moon occurring on Christmas Day, 12/25/2015.
+To help me investigate, please add to this data visualization a second subplot that indicates the phase of the moon.
+Essentially this should be a line graph that increases linearly from 0 to 100% on 12/15 and then decreases back to 0.
+    It should be below, and therefore
+    parallel in time to, the plot of the tide data.

 You may find the documentation at matplotlib.org helpful, such as the